AngShiYa/cs3219-d3/README.md

 <em>Figure 2: Top 5 Papers for Venue arXiv based on number of in citations</em>
 </p>

 This task is similar to the previous task, except that we want the top 5 papers instead of top 10 authors.
-Similarly, a barchart works best for displaying this comparative data.
+Similarly, a barchart works best for displaying this type of data.

 ### Task 3 - Publication Trend for Venue ICSE